I did it! I finally did it! I made air fryer fried mushrooms that taste just like they were deep fried. No joke! In fact, they are better.

 Flour is used in this recipe to create the tempura-like batter as well as to coat the mushrooms.
 I have tested coconut flour as a substitute because it is very absorbent, but the flavor was way off to me.

 If you do use coconut flour in the egg mixture, reduce it by half (about 6 Tbsp) because it absorbs more liquid than all purpose flour.
-I'd probably start with 4 Tbsp and go from there.
+I'd probably start with 4 tablespoon and go from there.

 I do not recommend using almond flour because it is not absorbent and you most likely won't get the final results you want.